leka/moti/README.md

 Okay, so you started with the Arduino and Processing IDE, you're now familiarized with the languages, you've already read and write something like a thousand lines of code and you would really love some new tools to speed up your coding and improve your coding experience.
 Here are some solutions for you that we, at Leka, are using on a daily basis with great pleasure!

 *	[Sublime Text 2](http://www.sublimetext.com/2) - ST2 is our favorite code editor.
-It takes some times to familiarize but once you get used to it, you'll have some hard time finding a replacement!
+It takes some time to familiarize but once you get used to it, you'll have some hard time finding a replacement!
 The great thing with ST2 is that you can install or develop your own packages to improve your coding experience.
 Here after are some of theme :)
 *	[ST2 Package Controler](http://wbond.net/sublime_packages/package_control) - First start with this one!
 It will allow you to manage and install great packages.
 Follow the instruction provided by the link and your good to go!
 *	[Arduino-like IDE](https://github.com/Robot-Will/Stino) - This package allow you to develop the Arduino code and upload it to your robot directly from within ST2.
 Everything is very well explained on their Github.
 If you are having some troubles, give us a call or contact them directly.
 *	[Processing-like IDE](https://github.com/b-g/processing-sublime) - Same as above but for Processing!